EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 The directorship of Malaria and Neglected Tropical Diseases also remains vacant, with Daniel Ngamije Madandi as acting.

-With respect to TDR, there has also been talk of appointing a director elsewhere in WHO as dual director of TDR – rather than making another distinct and costly appointment.
+With respect to TDR, another WHO-hosted programme, there has also been talk of appointing a director of a related WHO department as dual director for TDR – rather than making another distinct and costly appointment.

 Continuity or complicity?
 A leadership dilemma